jrrhuang/fmrg/README.md

 FMRG-J at 512 resolution uses gradient checkpointing (`--grad_checkpointing`) to fit within a single 48 GB GPU (e.g. L40S).

-Aesthetic generation with FMRG-J on a list of free-form prompts:
+Aesthetic generation with FMRG-J on a list of free-form prompts (NFE 5; the prompts file matches the canonical aesthetic figure set; `data/three_custom_prompts.txt` is the additional prompt set for the eye / NY Flow / gothic-horse figures):

 ```bash
 python scripts/generate_aesthetic.py --mode guided \